CBSkarmory/AWGW/README.md

  # Coming Soon<sup>tm</sup>:

  - AI player for the game.
-This way you will be able to play against the computer! coming soon<sup>tm</sup> hahah At the very latest, I will get to this once my Go AI can play on par with AlphaGo.
+This way you will be able to play against the computer! coming soon<sup>tm</sup>

+ # GridWorld API

+ - this project uses the gridworld API, which is GPL

+ - up to 333x more responsive than the default gridworld settings! (typical improvements will be from 20x to 48x better (60hz and 144hz displays)).